-The Centre for Global Development (CGD) is an interdisciplinary research and teaching centre.
+The Centre for Global Development (CGD) is an interdisciplinary research centre.
 Established in 1984, the Centre draws on the expertise of more than sixty members from different schools and faculties at the University of Leeds in the field of international development.

 Our aim is to promote academic excellence through generating knowledge on development issues in low income countries, and pursuing collaborative research with institutions in the developing world.